blalab/countrymatch/README.md

 ```

-Not is is turn for Canada.
+Now it is turn for Canada.
 No luck this time searching the web.
 I’ll have to create that CSV myself.
 Luckily Canada list is pretty short.
 I open https://en.wikipedia.org/wiki/Canadian_postal_abbreviations_for_provinces_and_territories and start typing the CSV myself and save it in a file called ca_states.csv and save it in the same folder as the python module

 ```
 "State","Abbreviation"